jklsnt/taproot3/src/history/history11/KBxCivRtMasseyNotes.md

 ofc, south didn't want to let this happen

 dred scott case meant that north would have to achieve supermajority if they wanted change

+>"Likewise, because selective col leges and professional schools recruited heavily through legacy admissions and well-established institutional pipelines, the only realistic way to desegregate higher education was to require admis sions officials to expand their applicant pools."

+...

+pausing, start of pg 10